 If you just recently got your new dentures, you may have already heard your denturist telling you to make sure that you keep your teeth wet when you aren’t wearing them.
 Although most people who use dentures quickly get into the habit of soaking them in the water when they are not wearing them for an extended period, especially at night, occasionally you may forget to put your dentures in water.
 This can cause significant dryness in your dentures.

 Before we divulge into the fixes part, let us understand why dry dentures are an issue.
-Most dentures are made from an acrylic material which needs moisture to retain their shape.
+Most dentures are made from an acrylic material that needs moisture to retain its shape.
 When you are wearing your dentures, the saliva keeps your dentures moist at all times.
 When they are not being worn, dentures are likely to dry out immediately.